MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/windows-time-service/windows-server-2016-improvements.md

 ## Hyper-V

 Windows 2016 has improved the Hyper-V TimeSync service.
 Improvements include more accurate initial time on VM start or VM restore and interrupt latency correction for samples provided to w32time.
-This improvement allows us to stay with-in 10µs of the host with an RMS, (Root Mean Squared, which indicates variance), of 50µs, even on a machine with 75% load.
+This improvement allows us to stay with-in 10µs of the host with an RMS (Root Mean Squared, which indicates variance) of 50µs, even on a machine with 75% load.
 For more information, see [Hyper-V architecture](https://msdn.microsoft.com/library/cc768520.aspx).

 > [!NOTE]
 > Load was created using prime95 benchmark using balanced profile.